twomice/civicrm-website-org/README.md

 #Syncing to test and local environments

 Syncing to www-test and local development environments is done in the standard way (mysqldump and restore the databases and rsync/copy the files).
+You can then do a git pull (and so on) to check out appropriate code.

+There is a script /home/michael/sync_co.sh on www-test that does this.
+It needs to be run as michael at the moment, but we could generalising it should be trivial.

 You should not need to worry about backing up the www-test database because no important data should be stored there (see development workflow above).

 #Local development environments